believer/til/posts/creating-luck.md

   - person/Jason_Roberts
 layout: layouts/post.njk
 modified: '2022-02-07'
-modifiedDateTime: '2022-02-07 20:02'
+modifiedDateTime: '2022-02-07 20:08'
 created: '2022-02-07'
 createdDateTime: '2022-02-07 09:15'
 ---

 People think that luck is something binary, you either have it or you don't.
 This might be true for some people, i.e., those born into privilege, but you can _create your own luck_ by creating optimal conditions for lucky things to happen to you.

-In 2010 Jason Roberts coined the term "Luck Surface Area" (LSA).
-His model is that **Doing and Telling** will increase your "luck".
+In 2010 Jason Roberts coined the term “Luck Surface Area” (LSA).
+His model is that **Doing and Telling** will increase your “luck”.
 That investing time in your passions will help draw people to you.
 [Learning in public](/posts/learning-in-public) is a perfect example of how to increase your LSA by doing and telling.

 > To satisfy my mathematically oriented brain I've gone one step further and formalized the concept into the equation L = D * T, where L is luck, D is doing and T is telling – Jason Roberts